 - Introduces the aspects and advances of fungi and fungal metabolites in healthcare

-- Describes potential manifold prospects of fungi and fungal metabolites in the field of medicines
+- Describes potential manifold prospects of fungi and fungal metabolites

 Researchers at universities, scientists and students, industries, and government agencies interested in bioprocess engineering/microbial biotechnology, agriculture, food producing, biomedicine, drug manufacture and all disciplines related to microbial biotechnology

 - Prospects for macro-fungal metabolites in human health

 2. Endophytic fungi: A New Hope for Drug Discovery